 THIS DATE IN HISTORY: Feb.
 18

-1918: Georges Vezina of the Montreal Canadiens becomes the first goaltender in NHL history to earn a shutout.
+1918: Georges Vezina of the Montreal Canadiens becomes the first goalie in NHL history to earn a shutout.
 The 9-0 victory against Toronto comes in the NHL's third month of play in the League's first season.

 Video: Georges Vezina was ironman goalie for the Canadiens

-1928: Alex Connell of the Ottawa Senators gets his sixth consecutive shutout, an NHL record, in a 1-0 win against the visiting Canadiens.
+1928: Alec Connell of the Ottawa Senators gets his sixth consecutive shutout, an NHL record, in a 1-0 win against the visiting Canadiens.
 It's Connell's 12th shutout of the season and the 47th of his NHL career.

 1970: Bobby Orr scores his record-setting 22nd goal of the season, beating Wayne Rutledge during the Boston Bruins' 5-5 tie with the Kings at the Forum in Inglewood, California.
 Orr breaks his own NHL single-season mark for goals by a defenseman, set the previous season.
-He finishes the season with 33 goals.
+He finishes with 33 goals.

-1990: Defenseman Ray Bourque has the biggest scoring night of his 22-year NHL career, finishing with six points (one goal, five assists) for the Bruins in a 7-2 victory against the Vancouver Canucks at Pacific Coliseum.
-The five assists make Bourque the seventh defenseman in NHL history to have 600 assists in his career.
+1990: Ray Bourque has the biggest scoring night of his 22-year NHL career, finishing with six points (one goal, five assists) for the Bruins in a 7-2 victory against the Vancouver Canucks at Pacific Coliseum.
+The five assists make Bourque the seventh defenseman in NHL history to have 600 in his career.